-Currently, the platform boasts $30 billion in assets under management, and investors continue to flock to the platform to open over 250,000 investment accounts annually.
+The platform boasts $30 billion in assets under management, and investors definitely see value in its offerings, with over 250,000 investment accounts annually.

 It allows self-directed investors to take control of their investment portfolios by offering different account types and investment products, low trading fees, commission-free ETFs, trading platforms & tools for both new and advanced traders.

-So if you are a hands-on, DIY investor who loves to actively trade different securities and remain in control of your portfolio, Questrade can help you slash fees and maximize returns.
+So if you are a hands-on, DIY investor who loves to trade different securities actively and remain in control of your portfolio, Questrade can help you cut fees and maximize returns.

-New and hand-off investors can also use QuestWealth, a Questrade’s management investment service that invests and manages your portfolio on your behalf at a fee.
+New and hand-off investors can also use Questwealth, a Questrade management investment service that invests and manages your portfolio on your behalf at a fee.

 Scotia iTrade is the online brokerage arm of Scotiabank, one of the top-five Canadian banks founded in 1832.
 It was launched in 2009 following the purchase of E*Trade Canada in 2008.

-The do-it-yourself online brokerage platform allows self-directed investors to take control of their investment portfolios with a variety of investment accounts, products, and trading platforms.
+The do-it-yourself online brokerage platform allows self-directed investors to take control of their investment portfolios with various investment accounts, products, and trading platforms.

-It also stands out as one of the few online trading platforms in Canada to offer commission-free ETFs, alongside Wealthsimple Trade and Questrade.
+It also stands out as one of Canada’s few online trading platforms to offer commission-free ETFs, alongside Wealthsimple Trade and Questrade.